hmdsamarasekara/hmdsamarasekara.github.io/_posts/2023-03-05-Inmarsat-STD-C.md

     <h1 class="section-title">Introduction</h1>
   </div>

-  <p>In a previous post I explored <strong>Inmarsat AERO ACARS reception</strong>, demonstrating how aviation datalink traffic can be received from the Inmarsat satellite network using inexpensive Software Defined Radio (SDR) hardware.
+  <p>In a previous post I explored <strong><a href="https://hmdsamarasekara.github.io/posts/receiving-inmarsat-aero-acars/">Inmarsat AERO ACARS reception</a></strong>, demonstrating how aviation datalink traffic can be received from the Inmarsat satellite network using inexpensive Software Defined Radio hardware.
 While AERO channels primarily serve aircraft communications, the Inmarsat system also supports a number of services designed for the maritime sector.</p>

   <p>One of the most widely used of these services is <strong>Inmarsat STD-C</strong>, a low-bandwidth messaging system used by ships, offshore platforms, and maritime authorities to exchange short text messages, operational data, and safety information.
 STD-C terminals are installed on thousands of vessels worldwide and are a core component of the <strong>Global Maritime Distress and Safety System (GMDSS)</strong>.</p>